Spindler-ICS4UC-1-1819/itsy-bitsy-parti-commmuniste-du-quebec/song.md

-Out Came the sun, which dried out all the rain.
+So the itsy-bitsy spider could climb the spout again.